johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-05-azure-pipelines-custom-pipelines-task-extension-node-16/index.md

 ---
 title: 'Azure Pipelines - Node.js 16 and custom pipelines task extensions'
 authors: johnnyreilly
-tags: [Azure Pipelines, Node.js, TypeScript]
+tags: [Azure Pipelines, Node.js, typescript]
 image: ./title-image.png
 description: 'Support for Node.js 16 for Azure Pipelines custom pipelines task extensions has arrived.
 From a TypeScript perspective, this post documents how to migrate.'
 hide_table_of_contents: false